spoddutur/my-notes/solr3.md

 - ```tags``` matched documents will come next due to 7 times boost and
 - ```description``` matched documents will get least precedence.

+Main reason for this misconcetion is the assumption that documents will get cumulative score of _**(title-match-score)^7 + (tags-match-score)^7 + (description-match-score)^1**_.

 ### Discussion: Improper Field Boosts can cause unexpected surprising results
+In this article, am going to discuss about two things:
+1. How above mentioned scoring is wrong and
-In this article, am going to discuss on how inspite of boosting `title` field higher than `tags` field, the final results might show 100’s of good `tags` matches followed by good `title` matches.
+2. Inspite of boosting `title` field higher than `tags` field, the final results might show 100’s of good `tags` matches followed by good `title` matches.
 Following example illustrates this case:

 With **`title^10 tags^7`** field boosts, a search on **`Chemotherapy & Cancer`** can return documents in following ranked order :
 1. Cancer Treatment Options and Technologies